-7 Things You Forgot About 'The Voice' Season 1, Because Things Were A Little Different In The Beginning
+7 Things You Forgot About 'The Voice' Season 1

 The Voice is the gift that keeps on giving.
 Whether you tune in for the celebrity coaches, for the live performances of celebrity mentors, for the actual contestants, or for the epic bromance between Blake Shelton and Adam Levine, the hit show has a little bit of something for everyone.
 The Voice is heading into its eighth season with many seasons more to come, but, at times like this, it's always nice to look back at how far we've come since the very beginning.
 Let's take a walk back to when The Voice was a brand new show that we had no idea we would become this addicted to.